Bad Education (TV series): Development

 The first series started airing on 14 August 2012.
 At the time of the series launch in August 2012, Bad Education broke BBC Three's record for the highest viewing figure for a first episode of a comedy, which was previously held by Horne & Corden, but is now held by Cuckoo.

 On 23 August 2012, it was announced that Bad Education would have a second series.
 The second series premiered on BBC iPlayer on 27 August 2013, a week before the television air date of 3 September.
 This was part of BBC Three's plans to premiere all its scripted comedy programmes online.
 The experiment proved successful, as the first episode of the second series received 1.5 million requests prior to its television airing.
 A Christmas special aired on 17 December 2013.

-A pilot for a U.S. adaptation of Bad Education, named An American Education, was ordered by ABC with Whitehall set to reprise his role as Alfie Wickers.
+A pilot for a U.S. adaptation of Bad Education, named An American Education, was ordered by the American Broadcasting Company with Whitehall set to reprise his role as Alfie Wickers.
 The pilot began filming in Los Angeles in January 2014.
 However, ABC passed on the pilot on 22 May 2014.
 Whitehall would continue with the original UK series of the show.

 The third series of Bad Education began transmission on 16 September 2014, and ended on 21 October 2014.
 In late 2014, Whitehall confirmed that the show would not receive a fourth series.

-Filming

-Part of the second series was filmed at St Michael's Catholic High School, Finchley, London.
-Bad Education was also partially filmed at the former site of Ashmount Primary School on Hornsey Lane.
-Some scenes were filmed at the former Salesian College in Battersea, London.
-Parts of Series 3 were filmed at Ricards Lodge High School in Merton.